Last Updated: Mar 2022

 NW and is flyable from NW to W wind directions.
 Thermal activity can be present

-should have sufficient experience with thermic conditions.
-A Pilots should be
+Pilots should have sufficient experience with thermic conditions.
+A

-The normal wind speeds for flyable days are
+The normal wind speeds for flyable days when

-between 4 to 15 mph.
+winds of 4 to 12 mph).
 The site allows for both ridge

 soaring and thermalling.
 Weak gusts of up to 14 mph